 Landscape Architecture and Climate Change Adaptation

-by Colleen Mercer Clarke, Chair of the CSLA Climate Change Adaptation Task Force
+by Colleen Mercer Clarke, Chair of the CSLA Committee on Climate Adaptation

 “The CSLA is committed to providing assistance to its members, and to other professions, levels of government and Canadian business and communities, to enhance their understanding of the contributing factors that have created planetary climate change, to promote opportunities to mitigate ongoing contributions that will accelerate deterioration in global climates, and to advance instruments and tools that will assist in preparatory and adaptive planning for environmental change.”